Mental and Nervous Long-Term Disability Claims for Doctors Jumped Significantly in 2020

 - (tie) Nervous System (Parkinson’s disease, multiple sclerosis)

-“The increased incidence of mental health disabilities last year highlights the importance of comprehensive disability insurance for healthcare professionals,” Brunken explained.
+“The increased incidence of mental health disabilities last year highlights the importance of comprehensive disability insurance for doctors,” Brunken explained.
 “A specialized disability insurance policy is one way to obtain the full coverage they need for burnout- or stress-induced disabilities.
 This can be done through improved Mental & Nervous and Drug & Alcohol (MNDA) benefits.

-The American Journal of Medicine estimates that 40-50% of physicians experience burnout in an average year.
+The American Journal of Medicine estimates that 40-50% of doctors experience burnout in an average year.
 Their studies also suggest this burnout regularly transitions into major depression, substance abuse, and even suicide.
-“So, even when there is not a pandemic,” Brunken added, “it is important for physicians to have specialized policies that will pay out for multiple occurrences of mental health or addiction issues, that do not have a cap on benefits, and that do not exempt preexisting conditions like depression from coverage.”
+“So, even when there is not a pandemic,” Brunken added, “it is important for doctors to have specialized policies that will pay out for multiple occurrences of mental health or addiction issues, that do not have a cap on benefits, and that do not exempt preexisting conditions like depression from coverage.”